ZhiyuNoel/Asthma_Helper/README.md

 **urlReader** is a class that helps to handle reading the json object that is fetched from a given link from the API

-TBC- latestAP is a class to return the latest hourly Air pollution details for a given site
+**lowDaysMonthlyData** is a class that helps to handle reading the number of low days for each month for each species that a site monitor across all the sites in a list that is provided for a given year that is provided